alexandrumuntenas/pingu/docs/Modules/suggestions.md

 icon: light-bulb
 ---

-# Suggestions (IN PROGRESS)
+# Suggestions (PRW)

 !!!warning
-This module is still not avaliable.
-It will be soon.
+This module is currently in the preview phase, that is to say, in a phase in which the public's opinion is very important to improve it.
+If you want to make any suggestion to improve this module, please use the suggestion channel of our Discord server.
 !!!

 >  Do you want to allow your users to send you suggestions?
 Pingu can help you.
 This module comes with commands so you can set up a workflow quickly.